-But how often do we shame a person for eating plant-based yet still wearing leather or fur, going to the zoo and driving a car with leather seats?
+But how often do we shame a person for eating plant-based yet still wearing wool or fur, going to the zoo and driving a car with leather seats?
 Too often is the answer.

 We have become hostile towards people who are doing good things for other animals.
 We have become the type of vegan police no one likes – the type that shoots before asking questions, the type that discriminates based on what it sees not what it knows.

 People are afraid of changes and most of the time they have no idea why silk is cruel and how elephants suffer when carrying humans on their backs.
 Yet instead of reaching out with information and helping them with anything they need help with, we shut them down and pretend we were perfect vegans from the day we started (we will never be).

 Way too many times have I read the news about a celebrity that advocated for a plant-based diet and then read comments from hundreds of people saying that they still use fur.
 Well, yes, they do but that’s not the point.